A colourful classification of (quasi) root systems and hyperplane arrangements: Classification of quotients

 \section{Classification of quotients}

 Finally we can make further use of crystallographs to describe quotients of root systems, which is one of the main motivations.

 Consider thus the situation where $\mc G' \sse \mc G$ is an inclusion of crystallographs on $n \geq 1$ nodes.
-By Thm.~\ref{thm:crystallograph_classification} and Lem.~\ref{lem:bipartite_graph_is_type_A} we can assume both are disjoint union of graphs of type $A$, $B$, $C$, $D$ and $BC$, up to acting via the Weyl group.
+By Thm.~\ref{thm:crystallograph_classification} and Lem.~\ref{lem:bipartite_graph_is_type_A} we can assume both are disjoint union of graphs of type $A$, $B$, $C$, $D$ and $BC$, up to acting via the Weyl group.\fn{ Hence we actually consider a subclass of ``dominant'' graphs, since we are interested in a classification up to equivalence.}

-By an ``edge between two components'' we mean a straight edge drawn between a pair of nodes lying in two distinct connected components; analogously a ``straight edge within a component'' is a straight edge between a pair of nodes lying within one component, and a ``loop in a component'' is a loop at any node within a component.
+By an ``edge between two components'' we mean a straight edge drawn between a pair of nodes lying in two distinct connected components; analogously a ``straight edge within a component'' is a straight edge between a pair of nodes lying within one component, and a ``loop edge in a component'' is a loop edge at any node within a component.